iamvkm/portfolio/content/posts/2021-07-18-mutual-funds-intro.md

 ### How exactly do I invest?

 You will need a demat account.
 It is generated from an existing bank account and in a complete online process.
-Open it in notable names like Zerodha, Upstox or Paytm Money.
-You can find tons of YouTube videos about how to open a demat account.
+Open it in any of the notable names like Zerodha, Upstox or Paytm Money.
+You can find tons of YouTube videos about how to open a demat account and start an SIP in any Mutual Fund.

 I personally use Paytm money.
 I will write future articles on How to open monthly SIP if I feel the need.
 Stay tuned!
 Hope I added some value to your life.
 Keep investing! 😊